Add Bugsnag error monitoring to your Lumen applications.

 }

 In order to understand what happened in your application before each error, it can be helpful to leave short log statements that we call breadcrumbs.
-The last 25 breadcrumbs are attached to an error report to help diagnose what events lead to the error.
-Captured breadcrumbs are shown on your Bugsnag dashboard as a part of the error report.
+A configurable number of breadcrumbs are attached to each error report to help diagnose what events led to the error.

-Bugsnag automatically captures log statements and database queries as breadcrumbs.
+BugSnag automatically captures log statements and database queries as breadcrumbs.

 See the configuration options to modify this behavior.